Jason Owen-Smith is a sociologist who examines how science, commerce,

 research have been published in outlets including Administrative Science Quarterly, the American Journal of

 Sociology, the American Sociological Review, Cell, Cell Stem Cell, Higher Education, Management

 Science, Medical Care, Nature Biotechnology, Nature Methods, Organization Science, Research Policy, Science, and Social Studies of Science.

-Professor Owen-Smith is Director [On Leave AY 14-15] of the Barger Leadership Institute.
-Starting in 2015, Jason will serve as Executive Director of the Institute for Research on Innovation and Science (IRIS).
+Professor Owen-Smith is Director [On Leave AY 14-15] of the Barger Leadership Institute and Executive Director of the Institute for Research on Innovation and Science (IRIS).